va1da5/aws-iam-policy-engine/README.md

 - [x] Principle/NotPrinciple
 - [x] Add Null condition
 - [x] Support for multivalued context keys using `ForAllValues:` and `ForAnyValue:`
+- [ ] More Tests for multivalued context
 - [x] Support for variables in policies
 - [ ] Tests for variables in policies